dasaint001/GUESSGAME/README.md

     except:
         print("That's not a whole number!")
         break
-#make sure this section updates based on difficulty selection.
+#mthis section updates based on difficulty selection.
     if not player_num > 0 or not player_num <= difficulty:
         print("Please guess a number between 1 and {}".format(difficulty))
         continue